NCLAT allows plea for setting aside insolvency case against subsidiary: OYO | Law-Order

 - India

-Hospitality firm OYO on Wednesday said the National Company Law Appellate Tribunal (NCLAT) has allowed its plea for setting aside the insolvency case against its subsidiary OHHPL and has disallowed intervention of external parties.
+(Eds: Adding FHRAI's comments ) New Delhi, Jul 7 (PTI) Hospitality firm OYO on Wednesday said the National Company Law Appellate Tribunal (NCLAT) has allowed its plea for setting aside the insolvency case against subsidiary OHHPL and has disallowed intervention of external parties.

 ''The NCLAT today passed an order concluding the ongoing insolvency case against OYO's subsidiary OYO Hotels and Homes Private Limited (OHHPL),'' OYO said in a statement.